annefried/annefried.github.io/_posts/2024-05-27-scientific_writing.md

 An [overview](https://blog.apastyle.org/apastyle/2011/08/punctuating-around-quotation-marks.html) of where to put quotation marks in English.

+A frequent mistake in English writing is to use non-parallel constructions in the same sentence.
+A good explanation can be found [here](https://www.lingualbox.com/blog/parallel-structure-a-key-to-effective-english-writing).
+Checking this out is highly recommended!

 [This page](http://users.ece.cmu.edu/~koopman/essays/abstract.html) provides a nice summary of how to write good abstracts for your research papers.

 I highly recommend [this book](https://www.worldscientific.com/worldscibooks/10.1142/q0232) on science research writing for non-native speakers of English as a must-read for PhD students in our field.

-## Exercises: Tense and Connectives
+## Tense, connectives, and other important writing issues

-[Scientifc Writing Cheat Sheet + Exercises (PDF)](http://annefried.github.io/files/Scientific_Writing_Exercises_09-22.pdf), developed for PhD students, but certainly also useful for Bachelor/Master students.
+[Scientific Writing Cheat Sheet + Exercises (PDF)](http://annefried.github.io/files/Scientific_Writing_Exercises_09-22.pdf), developed for PhD students, but certainly also useful for Bachelor/Master students.

+As a rule of thumb, in scientific writing in the NLP domain, use __present tense__.
+There are only a few exceptions: when reporting on a process that you performed only once (e.g., data collection or annotation), you can use past tense, and (mostly in the conclusion) when you talk about achievements, use present perfect (e.g., "In this thesis, we have demonstrated that ...").

+Make use of the [Oxford comma](https://en.wikipedia.org/wiki/Serial_comma).

 ## Acknowledgment